SubodhS-Projects/Excel-Interactive-Supply-Chain-Dashboard-/README.md

 - Which supplier is cost-effective?
 - Where are the delays happening?

-This dashboard consolidates all supply chain metrics into **a single interactive Excel file**, using **Pivot Tables, Charts, Slicers, and Power Pivot** for easy exploration.
+This dashboard consolidates all supply chain metrics into **a single interactive Excel file**, using **Pivot Tables, Charts, Slicers, and Power Query** for easy exploration.

 ---